giis-uniovi/retorch/README.md

 Once all the files created and the `docker-compose.yml` is prepared, to execute the generator we only need to call the main class `giis.retorch.orchestration.main.OrchestationGeneratorMainClass`.
-The calling of this class must be done in the same package of the annotated E2E test cases, in order to be capable to access to the generated java classes through the Java class loader and extract the RETORCH `@AccessMode` annotations.
+The calling of this class must be done in the same package of the annotated E2E test cases, in order to be capable to access to the generated java classes through the Java ClassLoader and extract the RETORCH `@AccessMode` annotations.
 The call of the main method must be done with the following 3 parameters as arguments:
 - `rootPackageNameTests`: String that specifies the root package name where tests are located.
 - `systemName`: String that specifies the system name, must correspond with the name used in the [Resources JSON file](#create-the-resourcejson-file).